Housing Support Program

 Funding round dates

-Applicants for the 2016-17 round will be notified of the outcome of their application in early May 2017.
+Applications for this grant are currently closed - applicants will be notified of the outcome of their application by mid May 2019.

 An applicant should be an incorporated not-for-profit organisation.